tqre/archlive/README.md

 # Live Arch Linux, saltstack ready

 I'm using Arch Linux as my working environment, haven't tested on other distros.

-As this is work in progress, no warranties!
-Blame yourself if you mess up your system.
+Work in progress!

-#### Preferred method: Use Arch Linux in a virtual environment, clone the repo, run
+#### Preferred method:

-#### the script, learn the dance, buy the shirt.
+Use Arch Linux in a virtual environment, clone the repo, run the script, learn the dance, buy the shirt.

 Customized Live Arch Linux ISO creation automation.
 2 different ISOs: salt-master & salt minion